taotriad/BabySomnia/Basic_facts_about_Dreamcatcher.md

 ### Nightmares / phobias

 During the Nightmare era each member had a nightmare/fear assigned to them.
 Some of these fears were referenced in music videos, while the rest has only been mentioned in lore.
+Note that the phobias are only relevant in the Nightmare era.
+They are not actual phobias that the members suffer from.

 * **JiU**: Diokophobia (Fear of being chased)
 * **SuA**: Merinthophobia (Fear of being restrained)